 For all people to access tools to reach their maximum potential, because holistic well-being is the cornerstone of a thriving community

-- Practicing social justice through holistic therapy services
+- Practicing social justice through serving diverse and underprivileged communities

 - Cultural competence

 CCCOC is located just north of the Loop (Chicago’s downtown and business district), and sits between the historically Gold Coast area to the east and a mixed-income region to the west.
 There are currently three satellite offices: Grace Lutheran Church in River Forest, IL, a western suburb; Fellowship Missionary Baptist Church on the south side of Chicago; and First Evangelical Free Church on the north side of the city.
 All offices are accessible by public transportation and major highways.

 CCCOC provides comprehensive mental health services that include individual, couples, and family counseling; psycho-education groups and seminars; and psychological assessment services for populations of all ages administered by doctoral level clinicians.
 To fulfill our social justice tenant of making mental health services accessible to all populations and communities, our Client Access Program (CAP), ensures that cost does not prohibit potential clients from obtaining and maintaining quality psychological services.